[This is from 2006, 2007 and today. Herman Riley died on April 14, 2007.]

 That was it.
 169 words.
 The most press he’d ever gotten in his lifetime.

-Rest in peace, Mr. Riley.
-I can hear you now in my head, stretching out the notes of a ballad, till nothing remained but air and a room stilled, listening, feeling your feelings in their bones.
+Rest in peace, Mr. Riley, I wrote back then.
+And I can still hear him now in my head, stretching out the notes of a Sentimental lMood, till nothing remained but air and a room stilled, listening, feeling his feelings in their bones.